ysndr/MSc-Thesis/chapter/methodology.md

 Apart from missing data, an AST is not optimized for quick random access of nodes based on their position, which is a crucial operation for a language server.
 To that end NLS introduces an auxiliary data structure, the *linearization*, which is derived from the AST.
 It represents the original data linearly, performs an enrichment of the AST nodes and provides greater decoupling of the LSP functions from the implemented language.
-[Section @sec:transfer-from-ast] details the process of transferring the AST.
+[Section @sec:transfer-from-ast] details the process of transforming the AST to a linearization.
 After NLS parsed a Nickel source files to an AST it starts to fill the linearization, which is in a *building* state during this phase.
 For reasons detailed in [@sec:post-processing], the linearization needs to be post-processed, yielding a *completed* state.
 The completed linearization acts as the basis to handle all supported LSP requests as explained in [@sec:lsp-server].